Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Paris, France | ©Carl Newton

 While it is true that you will appreciate more tourists than in the previous months, everything could be compensated if what you are interested in is fun and spectacle.
-June is not the most touristic month either, so it is not a bad idea to take advantage of the weather and relax in this magnificent city in the sixth month of the year.
+June is not the most touristic month either, so it is not a bad idea to take advantage of this time to relax in this magnificent city.

 Throughout Paris, and in virtually every city and town in France, free music concerts take to the streets, parks and even metro stations to celebrate the start of summer in Paris.

 Live performances can be found outside in every arrondissement and concerts are held in the most unusual spaces, as well as everywhere you can imagine.
-For more information visit the official site of the event.
+For more information visit the official event site.

 Book a guided tour of Paris